We are looking forward to collaborating with you as we help your child to achieve and enjoy their year in Kindergarten.

 In Kindergarten our main focus goes beyond just academic or cognitive and language skills.
 Your child’s social, emotional, creative and physical development is also an important part of our program.
 We use a range of activities and strategies that allow children to share their knowledge in a way that is meaningful to them, as well as encourage such qualities as, independence, observation and risk taking.

 You are an important part of your child’s Kindergarten experience and we love having you visit our classroom.
 A cup of tea or coffee and an informal conversation is always available.
-If you wish to formally discuss your child’s progress or any concerns you may have, please use the contact details on the back of this handbook to make an appointment, so that we can give you appropriate attention.
+If you wish to formally discuss your child’s progress or any concerns you may have, please make an appointment, so that we can give you appropriate attention.

 The Ellen Stirling Kindergarten Staff